 The reference documentation for these redirects can be found in the IETF RFC 7231 document.

-While a 301 redirect is more common, sometimes a 302 redirect is in order, especially when the location you are sending users to is only for a short duration.
+While a 301 redirect is more common, sometimes a 302 redirect is the right thing to do, especially when the location you are sending users to is only temporary.
 Take care to ensure you select the right redirect, as a 302 redirect can affect your link equity.

-However, it is still preferred to use a 302 redirect rather than users come across a broken page.
+However, it is still preferable to use a 302 redirect rather than have users get a broken page error.

 With any 302 redirect, make sure you keep a short time frame in mind.
 This will reduce any negative impact on your SEO, especially as users are more likely to bounce off the page if they don’t find what they expected after clicking your result on the SERP.